scorpiodiagrams/fdg/wiki/chapter003.md

     (literal-function ’b^1 R2->R))
 R2-rect))
 ```
-To make it convenient to define literal vector fields we provide a shorthand: ~(define v (literal-vector-field ’b R2-rect))~ This makes a vector field with component functions named ~b^0~ and ~b^1~ and names the result ~v~.
-When this vector field is applied to an arbitrary manifold function it gives the directional derivative of that manifold function in the direction specified by the components ~b^0~ and ~b^1~:
+To make it convenient to define literal vector fields we provide a shorthand: ~(define v (literal-vector-field ’b R2-rect))~ This makes a vector field with component functions named #Code(b^0) and #Code(b^1) and names the result #Code(v).
+When this vector field is applied to an arbitrary manifold function it gives the directional derivative of that manifold function in the direction specified by the components #Code(b^0) and #Code(b^1):
 ```Scheme
 ((v (literal-manifold-function ’f-rect R2-rect)) R2-rect-point)
 ;; (+ (* (((partial 0) f-rect) (up x0 y0)) (b?0 (up x0 y0)))